Why Pegium¶

 - Features for the concrete capability list

-- Showcases if you want to inspect complete example languages
+- Showcases to inspect complete example languages

-- Learn Pegium if you already want to start building
+- Learn Pegium to start building